Immigration

 • Have a qualifying relationship with an abuser.
 Eligible survivors include the abuser’s spouse, former spouse, child or parent.
 To be eligible, all survivors must have a history of living with the abuser.

 • Petition before the deadline.
-If your marriage to an abuser ends due to death or abuse-related divorce, you must petition for VAWA within 2 years.
+If your marriage to an abuser ends due to death or divorce, you must petition for VAWA within 2 years.

 Applying for VAWA is complicated.
 If you want to apply for VAWA, you should talk to a lawyer.
 You can find nonprofits that offer free legal help in your area on this page under "Legal Help and Lawyers."